austral-electronics/QuantumCM4/README.md

   * [ROS2](https://docs.ros.org/en/foxy/index.html) (Robotics)
   * NMEA2000 (Marine CanBus communication - paid Austral Electronics stack)

-**Shrink and backup the image**
+**Deployment : Shrink and backup the image:**

-Backup the uSD-Card with [win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/files/latest/download) and a USB-uSD Interface.
+Read the uSD-Card with [win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/files/latest/download) and a USB-uSD Interface.
 In 'Device' select the partition /boot -> G: Then 'Read'

 [Shrink](https://github.com/Drewsif/PiShrink) the image (that will then resize to the max size of the SD card on boot)